pavoltravnik/maxims-of-law/maxims-of-law.md

 Inutilis labor, et sine fructu, non est effectus legis.
 Useless labor and without fruit, is not the effect of law.
 Co.
 Lit.
 127.

 Invito beneficium non datur.
-No one is obliged to accept a benefit against his consent.
+No one is obligedto accept a benefit against his consent.
 Dig.
 50, 17, 69.
 But if he does not dissent he will be considered as assenting.
 Vide Assent.

 Ipsae legis cupiunt ut jure regantur.
 The laws themselves require that they should be governed by right.
 Co.
 Litt.
 174.